chelseaharalson/BitcoinMining/Results/README.txt

 sbt "project project1" "run 4"
 sbt "project project1" "run 128.227.205.151"

 In the code, the variables workSize and cycles in Boss.scala are meant to be changed.
 The cycles variable represents how many actors are spawned.
 I changed these two things when testing.
+The version of the project that I am turning in now has a work size default at 1,000,000 and cycles at 8.

+I closed the workers and boss once they were all done mining.
+But, I could easily have left the boss open to accept more requests from workers by commenting out the context.system.shutdown line of code.

+Also, I connected on port 8397 by default, but that could be adjusted to whatever port the user wants to connect on.

 ----------------------------------------------------------------------------------------